Zen-Initiative/Optimized-Domain-DNS-Whitelists/README.md

 Direct link:
 [https://raw.githubusercontent.com/Zen-Initiative/Optimized-Domain-DNS-Whitelists/main/whitelists/core-domain-whitelist-optimized.txt](https://raw.githubusercontent.com/Zen-Initiative/Optimized-Domain-DNS-Whitelists/main/whitelists/core-domain-whitelist-optimized.txt)

-The "core" list is our recommended whitelist built from carefully selected community whitelists, with the following features:
+The "core" list is our recommended whitelist built from carefully selected community sources, with the following features:

 - High Confidence & Lightweight: we only include domains/subdomains that have appeared twice in our sources:
   - If a domain and its subdomain(s) are both in the sources, we only include the subdomain(s) for precision targeting.